Wet Woodland

 Maintain water levels

-It is crucial to ensure that appropriate water levels of wet woodland areas are maintained.
+It is crucial to ensure that appropriate water levels in wet woodland areas are maintained.
 A draw down of ground-water levels in wet woodland tends to result in an invasion of stinging nettles and bramble and with it the potential loss of the specialist invertebrate fauna.
 Any applications for water abstraction licences must therefore be carefully considered.
 It may be necessary to dam existing drains to restore water levels if the site is beginning to dry out.
 If the woodland is prone to flooding, it is important to ensure the maintenance of the natural flood regime.
 Many wet woodland species of rove beetle, for example, are likely to depend on fluctuating water levels with seasonal flooding saturating much of the woodland floor.
 The role of floods in recruiting fresh sediment and litter and in suppressing the development of plant cover early in the year may be of some significance.
 The hoverfly Cheilosia uviformis seems to prefer seasonally flooded woodlands.

 Tussocks of sedges (Carex spp.), reeds (Phragmites spp.) and grasses in damp conditions are important habitat for the nationally scarce fly Elachiptera austriaca, so water levels need to be high enough to ensure their continuity.
 Dead parts of these plants should be allowed to form a layer of deep litter, so avoid excessive cutting and tidying.
 Rotational management should be used if necessary.
 Streams and seepages should not be channelled or piped.
 Seepages may appear to be of minor importance, but should always be incorporated into any woodland evaluation and management policy, as they constitute the main habitat of rare cranefly species such as Prionocera subserricornis and Dicranomyia nigristigma.